 Horse and Other Pack Animals Permit

-Prior to entering the monument, a free day-use horse and other pack animals permit must be completed at the visitor center or fee station.
-Downloading and completing the form before arriving at the monument will speed up processing time and help you get out in the dunes and your horse sooner.
+Prior to entering the park, a free day-use horse and other pack animals permit must be completed at the entrance fee station on Dunes drive.
+Downloading and completing the form before arriving at the park will speed up processing time and help you get out in the dunes and your horse sooner.

-This permit is not for commercial horse riding businesses attempting to operate within the monument.
+This permit is not for commercial horse riding businesses attempting to operate within the park.
 A special use permit and proof of insurance will need to be obtained and verified.

 Group size is limited to no more than ten (10) stock animals at a time.